wimspaargaren/information-retrieval-project/idea document/ideadocument.md

 – Flow diagram of major system components, and mockups of any user-facing interfaces (crowdworkers and end-users)

 – your planned evaluation and success metrics. - Ruben
+- Further expand on project idea with more detailed explanation of uses for different stakeholders(See company story in pitch folder)

 The project idea documents must be delivered by Week 4.